Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

   * Cortex functions used - Complete, Translate, Sentiment
   * Model used - mistral-large2
 * Snowflake Notebook enabled in your Snowflake account
-  * **Note**: To get access to Snowflake Notebook (currently in private preview) reach out to your Snowflake account team.
-This solution leverages Snowflake Cortex within Snowflake Notebook and you will not be able run the quickstart successfully otherwise.

 ### What You’ll Learn